Saudi Arabia: Human rights

+Since 2001, Saudi Arabia has engaged in internet censorship.
+Most censorship falls into two categories: "immoral" content (mostly pornographic and LGBT-supportive sites along with sites promoting any religion other than Sunni Islam) and blacklisted content dictated by Saudi Arabia's Ministry of Media, which primarily censors sites critical of the regime or associated with parties that are opposed to or opposed by Saudi Arabia.

 Saudi Arabian law does not recognize sexual orientations or religious freedom, and the public practice of non-Muslim religions is actively prohibited.
-The justice system regularly engages in capital punishment, including public executions by beheading.
-In line with sharia law in the Saudi justice system, the death penalty can theoretically be imposed for a wide range of offenses, including murder, rape, armed robbery, repeated drug use, apostasy, adultery, witchcraft and sorcery, and can be carried out by beheading with a sword, stoning or firing squad, followed by crucifixion (exposure of the body after execution).
-In 2022, the Saudi Crown Prince stated that capital punishments in Saudi Arabia will be removed "except for one category mentioned in the Quran", namely homicide, under which certain conditions must be applied.
-In April 2020, Saudi Supreme Court issued a directive to eliminate the punishment of flogging from the Saudi court system, and it is to be replaced by imprisonment or fines.
+The justice system regularly engages in capital punishment, which has included public executions by decapitation.
+In line with Sharia in the Saudi justice system, the death penalty can theoretically be imposed for a range of offenses, including murder, rape, armed robbery, repeated drug use, apostasy, adultery, and witchcraft and sorcery.
+It can be carried out by beheading with a sword, stoning or firing squad, followed by crucifixion (exposure of the body after execution).
+In 2022, the Saudi Crown Prince stated that capital punishments will be removed "except for one category mentioned in the Quran", namely homicide, under which certain conditions must be applied.
+In April 2020, Saudi Supreme Court issued a directive to eliminate the punishment of flogging from the court system, replaced by imprisonment or fines.

-Historically, Saudi women faced discrimination in many aspects of their lives, and under the male guardianship system were effectively treated as legal minors.
-Although they made up 70% of those enrolled in universities, women comprised 5% of the workforce in Saudi Arabia, the lowest proportion in the world at the time.

-The treatment of women had been referred to as "sex segregation", and "gender apartheid".
+Historically, Saudi women have faced discrimination in many aspects of their lives and were effectively treated as legal minors under the male guardianship system.
+The treatment of women has been referred to as "sex segregation" and "gender apartheid".
+As of June 2023, the kingdom has reportedly reversed its ban on women "becoming lawyers, engineers, or geologists" and established "aggressive affirmative action programmes", doubling the female labour force participation rate.
+It has added "its first female newspaper editors, diplomats, TV anchors and public prosecutors", with a female head of the Saudi stock exchange and member on the board of Saudi Aramco.
+In June 2018, the Saudi government issued a law allowing women to drive.
+However, an investigation by The Guardian newspaper in 2025 found that the Dar al-Reaya, officially "care homes", continued to be effectively "jails" for women whose families wished to institutionalize them for disobedience, extramarital sexual relations or being absent from home.
+Some women are sent to Dar al-Reaya to protect a family's reputation after a woman is sexually abused by a brother or father.
+Treatment was reported to be "hellish": very harsh, with solitary confinement, flogging, and no visits or contact.

-Saudi Arabia is a notable destination country for men and women trafficked for the purposes of slave labour and commercial sexual exploitation.
-Men and women from Central Asia, the Middle East, Africa, and many other countries voluntarily travel to Saudi Arabia as domestic servants or other low-skilled labourers, but some subsequently face conditions indicative of involuntary servitude.
+Saudi Arabia is a notable destination country for men and women trafficked for the purposes of slave labour and sexual exploitation.
+Migrants from Asia, Africa, and the Middle East are employed in the country's construction, hospitality, and domestic work sectors under the kafala system, which human rights groups say is linked to abuses like slavery.

-In November 2022, human rights organizations said Saudi Arabia resumed secret executions for drug offences.
-In 2018, Crown Prince Mohammed bin Salman had vowed to "minimise" capital punishment.
-The regime had said that only those found guilty of a murder or of manslaughter will be sentenced to death.
-However, November 2022 reports revealed that the authorities executed 17 people in 10 days over non-violent drug charges.
-It included 7 Saudis, 4 Syrians, 3 Pakistanis and 3 Jordanians.
-The executions majorly including beheading with a sword, bringing the total executions of 2022 to at least 137.
-It exceeded the combined number of executions of 2020 and 2021.
-The UN was not sure how many more people were on a death row.
-However, the European Saudi Organisation for Human Rights (ESOHR) said nearly 54 more people, including 8 minors, were on death row.

-A report reveals that the Saudi Arabian government has infiltrated Wikipedia with the aim to control the content on the online encyclopedia.
-Saudi Arabia also jailed its two editors of Wikipedia Osama Khalid and Ziyad al-Sofiani for their contribution to Wikipedia posts in Arabic.